pilcrowonpaper/arctic/docs/pages/guides/migrate-v3.md

 ## Self-hosted providers

 All providers that can be self-hosted now use a unified `baseURL` parameter in their constructors.
-This is a breaking change only for the Authentik provider.
+This is a breaking change only for the GitLab and Authentik provider.

 ```ts
 import * as arctic from "arctic";